 The Polk County Sheriff’s Office, in partnership with the Polk County School Board, are working to prepare our teens for safe driving!
-The Teen Driver Challenge is a FREE program offered to Polk County teens to address the primary factors affecting teen drivers – speeding, driving under the influence of alcohol or drugs, texting while driving and distracted driving.
+The Teen Driver Challenge is a FREE student driving school offered to Polk County teens to address the primary factors affecting teen drivers – speeding, driving under the influence of alcohol or drugs, texting while driving and distracted driving.

-- Teens ages 15-19 have the highest crash percentage of any age group in Florida
+- Teens ages 15-19 have the highest crash percentage of any age group of Florida drivers

 - Motor vehicle crashes are the leading cause of death among teenagers

 - Approximately 25 to 30 percent of teen drivers will be involved in a crash within the first 12 months of getting their operator’s license

 What is the Teen Driver Challenge about?

 The Teen Driver Challenge provides young drivers with classroom learning AND hands-on experience, reducing their risk of becoming another tragic statistic.
 We encourage parents and teenagers to get involved in this valuable program – all it costs is nine hours of your time, but the rewards are priceless.